Community, People & Partnerships

 Kauʻi Baumhofer Merritt, ScD, MPH, MA

-She holds an MA in Pacific Islands Studies from the University of Hawaiʻi at Mānoa, an MPH in Health Behavior & Health Education from the University of Michigan School of Public Health, and an ScD in Society, Human Development & Health from the Harvard University T.H.
-Chan School of Public Health.
-She has been awarded the Harvard University Native American Program’s 1665 Caleb Cheeshateaumuck Pre-Doctoral Fellowship, a Certificate of Distinction in Teaching from the Harvard University Derek Bok Center for Teaching and Learning, and the 2016 Dr. Fang-Ching Sun Memorial Award for Work with Vulnerable Populations from The Chan School of Public Health.
+She is also the recipient of the Harvard University Native American Program’s 1665 Caleb Cheeshateaumuck Pre-Doctoral Fellowship, a Certificate of Distinction in Teaching from the Harvard University Derek Bok Center for Teaching and Learning, and the Dr. Fang-Ching Sun Memorial Award for Work with Vulnerable Populations from the T. H. Chan School of Public Health.

 Recent intra and extramural funding awards include: “Indigenous Knowledge Education (IKE) and the Rapid Remote Learning Pivot” (Spencer Foundation #202100070) and “Impact of neighborhood characteristics, social isolation, and diet quality on chronic inflammation” (Center for Pacific Innovations, Knowledge and Opportunities Program NIH NIGMS U54GM138062 Project #6111676).